-Students acquire the ability to combine methodological competence with proficiency in economics.
-They gain extensive knowledge of econometric methods and models and an in-depth understanding of central economic causal relationships and resulting econometric issues.
-The program particularly supports research-interested students in developing analytical skills with regard to specific research questions in economics and thus prepares optimally for a doctorate in econometrics or neighbouring disciplines.
-The master’s program in Econometrics thus prepares well for a career in econometrics, empirical economic research, and evidence-based policy consulting.
+Students acquire the ability to combine methodological skills with expertise in economics.
+They gain extensive knowledge of econometric methods and models and an in-depth understanding of central economic causal relationships and the resulting econometric outcomes.
+The program particularly helps students interested in research to develop the analytical skills needed to address specific research questions in economics and thus prepares them well for doctoral studies in econometrics or neighboring disciplines.
+The program is also excellent preparation for a career in econometrics, empirical economic research, evidence-based policy consulting or operational research.

 Most modules consist of several courses which may be chosen according to students’ individual interests.
 Core courses address key concepts in statistical theory, econometrics and time series analysis.
 The core curriculum also teaches skills in project management, consulting, and applied research.
 A large portfolio of electives and seminars on specialized topics enables students to deepen their knowledge in selected fields of econometric theory and applied economic research, e.g., health economics or financial econometrics.